Welcome to the website of the Law Reform Commission of Ireland.

 The Commission is an independent body established under the Law Reform Commission Act 1975.
 Our purpose is to keep the law under review and make recommendations for law reform so that the law reflects the changing needs of Irish society.

-Since it was established, the Commission has published over 180 documents (Working Papers, Consultation Papers and Reports) containing proposals for law reform.
+Since it was established, the Commission has published over 190 documents (Consultation Papers, Issues Papers and Reports).
 View information on our publications.

 About 70% of the Commission’s Reports have contributed in a significant way to the development and enactment of reforming legislation.

-The Commission is currently completing projects in its Third Programme of Law Reform and has carried out extensive public consultation on the development of a Fourth Programme of Law Reform
+The Commission is currently completing projects in its Third Programme of Law Reform and has begun work on the projects in its Fourth Programme of Law Reform.